Vojislavljević dynasty: Constantine Bodin

 His successor was his son Constantin Bodin, who ruled from 1081 to 1101.
 Bodin fought Byzantium and Normans further to the south, and took the town of Dyrrachium.
-He established vassal states in Bosnia (under Stefan) and Raška (under Vukan and Marko), which recognized his supremacy.
-Vukan and Marko, the new princes of Raška were probably sons of the aforementioned Petrislav.
+He established vassal states in Bosnia (under Stefan) and Serbia (under Vukan and Marko), which recognized his supremacy.
+Vukan and Marko, the new princes of Serbia were probably sons of the aforementioned Petrislav.
 Vukan (1083–1115) was the Grand Župan while Marko headed administration of a part of the land.
 The Byzantine Emperor Alexios later forced Vukan to acknowledge Byzantine suzerainty in 1094.
 After Bodin died in 1101, incessant struggles for power among his heirs weakened the state.
 Bodin had previously exiled Dobroslav, his younger brother, together with their cousin Kočapar.
 In 1101 they returned, and vied for power together with another grandson of Mihajlo's, Vladimir.
-Vladimir at one point married the daughter of Vukan of Raška.
+Vladimir at one point married the daughter of Vukan of Serbia.

 Decline

 In 1114, Đorđe, son of Constantin Bodin, came to power in Duklja.
-The next year Vukan was replaced in Raška by his nephew Uroš I. (ca. 1115–1131). Đorđe's rule lasted until 1118.
+The next year Vukan was replaced in Serbia by his nephew Uroš I. (ca. 1115–1131). Đorđe's rule lasted until 1118.

 One of the sons of Uroš I was Zavida, Prince of Zahumlje.
 His four sons would eventually bring order to the Rascian lands and found the House of Nemanja.

-In these struggles, the pro-Raška rulers eventually managed to rise to power in Duklja, culminating in the rise of Stefan Nemanja, one of Zavida's sons (around 1166).
+In these struggles, the pro-Serbian rulers eventually managed to rise to power in Duklja, culminating in the rise of Stefan Nemanja, one of Zavida's sons (around 1166).
 His son Stefan Nemanjić restored the old Doclean crown in 1217 by receiving from the Pope regal insignia as "King of all Serbian and Maritime Lands".